asiff00/Fine-Tune-mBart-for-Bengali-Sentence-Error-Correction/README.md

 ## Overview

 Fine-tuning the mBart model to correct grammatical and syntactical errors in Bengali sentences.
 The aim is to achieve high accuracy in transforming incorrect sentences into their correct form.
-Full training process can be found here: [Notebook](finetune.ipynb)
+The full training process can be found here: [Notebook](finetune.ipynb) Here is a live [HuggingFace Demo](https://huggingface.co/spaces/asif00/Bengali_Sentence_Error_Correction__mbart_bn_error_correction) of the finetune model in action.

 ### Base Model